Table of Contents

 Jesus Himself taught monotheism.
 He said, “…The Lord our God, the Lord is one” (Mark 12:29).
 And He added, “I and the Father are one” (John 10:30).
 He claimed to be from and of God.
 “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God” (John 1:1-2; 5:18-24).

 Jesus claimed divinity and the religious leaders of His time refused to believe that He was the Son of God and sought to kill Him for blasphemy (Mark 14:61-64).
 So, Jesus is either God’s Son as He claimed or a blasphemer!

 1-Jesus’ life was a fulfillment to over 125 Old Testament prophecies.
 Only God can predict the future.
 And these prophecies predicted the life, ministry, death of Jesus and that He will be God in the flesh (Isaiah 9:6) .

 2-Jesus lived a sinless life.
-Jesus is different from any other man that ever lived in that He was sinless.
-Not once during His earthly life did He sin against God or man “He committed no sin, neither was deceit found in his mouth” (1 Peter 2:22).
+He is different from any other man that ever lived in that He was sinless.
+Not once during His earthly life did He sin against God or man.
+“He committed no sin, neither was deceit found in his mouth” (1 Peter 2:22).
 Even His enemies testified to that (Matthew 27:54).
-Could one flaw be found in His life, Christ’s claims would be dissipated.
+Could one flaw be found in His life, His claims would be dissipated.

 By fulfilling Old Testament prophecies, having perfect life, doing great miracles, sacrificing His life, and resurrecting from the dead, Jesus proved that He was indeed God in the flesh.
 No other man claimed such claims and substantiated his claims with such deeds.